 How Impractical Would It Have Been?
-Okay at this point you can tell that Cobra was running out of ideas for designs.
+Okay at this point you can tell that Cobra ( or Hasbro) was scrapping the bottom of the barrel when it came with designs.
 So they threw this thing together and called it a day.
 The BUGG is one of the worst looking vehicles in their arsenal, and that saying a lot.
 First of all, the color scheme, green on red just screams Cobra, doesn't it?

 2. Joes: The General

 How Impractical Would It Have Been?
 The General wouldn't just have been impractical but expensive.
-Probably in the hundred of million if not billions.
+Probably in the hundreds of millions if not billions.
 This mobile fortress would only be practical in certain desert regions it's that big and wouldn't be able to fit anywhere else.
-Another problem with the General would encounter would be with its fuel consumption, it would need a tanker's worth of fuel to run it, and even then the cost for that would be astronomically high as well.
+Another problem with the General would encounter would be with its fuel consumption, it would need ten tanker's worth of fuel to run it, and even then the cost for that would be astronomically high as well.

 The General is a mobile launch platform, which in itself is the biggest problem!
 Because this thing is moving at the pace as the sand crawler in Star Wars.
 Also, this means that it is a large target for Cobra to shoot at.
 Hey...
 Um...
 You know what would be cheaper than The General?
 A FREAKING BASE WITH A PLATFORM THAT'S WHAT!